akshaytiyer/Spot/README.md

 # Functionality

-1. Discover Screen
+1.Discover Screen

 Provides the user with a rich in interaction user interface that enables users to get instant access to the most trending, popular screens and many more.

-2. Search Screen
+2.Search Screen

 The user can automatically search for a collection of plethora of movie titles which can then be added to the watchlist.

-3. Watchlist Screen
+3.Watchlist Screen

 Track all the movies which are currently in your watchlist, by accessing their detail view, you can even add and remove movies from your watchlist.